oesteban/hcph-sops/docs/data-collection.md

     - [ ] The DA100C unit records the signal coming from the respiration belt.
 Plug the TSD160A unit on the DA100C.
     - [ ] The ECG100C MRI unit records the electrical signal coming from the heart via the ECG.
 Plug the MECMRI-2 unit on the ECG100C unit.
     - [ ] The SPT100 (solid state relay driver unit) is used to record triggers.
 A trigger appears as a vertical red line on your physiological recordings [INCLUDE IMAGE].
 Plug the trigger to the TRIG entrance.
-- [ ] Install the gas analyzer (GA) on the wooden platform behind the MRI consoles.
+- [ ] Install the GA on the wooden platform behind the MRI consoles.

 #### Every two months - calibrate the GA